 3️⃣ Wong-Baker FACES Pain Scale

-Who it’s for: Young children (3+) and some elderly patients with communication barriers.
+Who it’s for: Young children (aged 3 and older) and older adults with communication barriers.

 ✅ How it works:

-Show a series of faces ranging from happy (no pain) to crying (worst pain).
-The patient points to the face that matches how they feel.
+Show a set of illustrated faces ranging from happy (no pain) to crying (worst pain).
+The patient points to the face that best represents how they feel.

 ✅ NCLEX tip: